 Many years ago, when I started medical school, I would never have imagined that I would be writing about eye shadow today.
-I will admit that I do not know how to apply it (which I think is a good thing), but after my years working in facial cosmetic surgery, I know the basics:
+I will admit that I do not know how to apply it, but after my years working in facial cosmetic surgery, I know the basics:

 - Most women like to wear eye shadow

 - It can be a real pain when a woman has to pull up their brow to put on eye shadow due to a droopy lid

 - When a woman has to pull on their brow to apply shadow or shadow starts to get lost in their crease, women begin to notice that their eyes and brows are starting to droop due to age, which can alter the entire appearance of their face.